The Ultimate Guide to the Best Sustainable Surf Gear

 The fashion industry is one of the worst polluters on the planet, and change has been slow.
 (If you haven’t seen the documentary The True Cost, add it to your Netflix list.)
 But by choosing recycled-fabric swimwear that’s made to last, you can do a lot to reduce your impact.

 The first surfboards were made of materials sourced directly from the earth.
 In pre-Incan Peru, waves were ridden on reed fishing kayaks called caballitos de totora.
 Ancient Polynesians fashioned massive surfboards using planks of wood; elite chiefs rode models up to sixteen feet in length called olos, while commoners rode shorter, more manageable versions.
-This style, known as the alaia board, is still popular in some corners of the surfing world.
-Finless and sleek, it approaches invokes a different approach to waveriding, and is the most eco-friendly option out there.
+This finless and sleek style known as the alaia board invokes a more traditional approach to waveriding, and is the most eco-friendly option out there.